Haxxnet/Compose-Examples/examples/arr-suite/README.md

 ### Emby / Jellyfin

 The Docker Compose stack makes use of Emby as default.
 You can switch to Jellyfin though by removing the Emby container service and uncommenting the Jellyfin one.

-- Emby (default) and Jellyfin are accessible at `http://<YOUR-IP>:8096/`
+- Emby or Jellyfin will be accessible at `http://<YOUR-IP>:8096/`

 Follow the below steps to configure one of these media streaming containers: